-Ginger: Ginger is a useful herb to treat both the symptoms and the condition itself.
-It is a calming agent, and also soothes the intestinal issues and discomfort that so often accompany Addison’s disease.
+Ginger is a useful herb to treat both the symptoms and the condition itself.
+It soothes the intestinal issues and discomfort that so often accompany Addison’s disease.
 It stimulates bowel movements and also stops nausea.
 Ginger can be consumed in food as well as in the form of ginger tea.
-This is a common herbal elements of Addison’s disease treatment.

-Tai Chi, Yoga, and Meditation: As mentioned, there are also certain lifestyle choices and changes that you can make to better arm yourself against the problem of Addison’s disease.
-Although some Western forms of medicine still object to the validity of acupuncture, yoga, tai chi, and meditation as legitimate forms of treatment, Addison’s disease is related to hormone production, and there have been numerous scientific studies linking these Eastern techniques to better mental health and stability, as well as a more balanced system, which includes the regulation of hormones.
+As mentioned, there are certain lifestyle changes you can make to better arm yourself against the problem of Addison’s disease.
+Although some forms of medicine still object to the validity of acupuncture, yoga, tai chi, and meditation as legitimate forms of treatment, Addison’s disease is related to hormone production, and there have been numerous scientific studies linking these techniques to better mental health and stability, including the regulation of hormones.
 The personality effects that can come as a part of Addison’s disease can also be alleviated or lessened by things like meditation and yoga.

-Ginseng and Borago: These two herbal elements have been suggested in a number of alternative studies for the treatment of Addison’s disease.
+These two herbal elements have been suggested in a number of alternative studies for the treatment of Addison’s disease.
 Since they are closely related to supporting a healthy immune system, they can prevent the autoimmune attacks on the adrenal cortex that causes Addison’s disease in the first place.
-Any other types of immune-boosting elements in the diet, such as citrus fruits, or those foods that are high in antioxidants, can also help to slow or prevent the disease from getting any worse.

-Proper Diet and Exercise: Although this may seem like a natural solution, maintaining a proper diet and always keeping up your exercise is the best way to keep your body and your immune system in good shape.
-A balanced diet and keeping your body in shape will always boost your defenses against autoimmune diseases, and can also keep your hormones in proper balance so even if you are suffering from Addison’s disease, the effects shouldn’t be as severe.
+A balanced diet and keeping up your exercise routine will boost your defenses against autoimmune diseases, and can also keep your hormones in proper balance so even if you are suffering from Addison’s disease, the effects shouldn’t be as severe.
 Diet and exercise should always be used as a complement to both traditional and medical treatments.

-Turmeric and Reishi Mushrooms: In alternative healing of Addison’s disease, both of these foods have been known to help boost the strength of the immune system and increase hormone production, which counteracts the detrimental drop in hormone production that occurs as the adrenal cortex is attacked or weakened by autoimmune cells or other diseases that can cause Addison’s.
+In the alternative healing of Addison’s disease, both of these foods have been known to help boost the strength of the immune system and increase hormone production, which counteracts the detrimental drop in hormone production that occurs as the adrenal cortex is attacked or weakened by autoimmune cells or other diseases that can cause Addison’s.

-Astragalus, Milk Thistle, and Echinacea: These three herbal supplements can be taken or eaten in other forms in order to boost the body against the effects of Addison’s disease.
+These three herbal supplements can be taken in order to boost the body against the effects of Addison’s disease.
 Through a combination of hormonal boosting and immune system strength, these supplements can seriously help complement whatever treatment plan you are following for Addison’s Disease.